buildo/slack-gcal-status/README.md

 - run `node index.js` to update the status

-## Deplou
+## Deploy
-Notes: this is deployed on JAR and ran by a cron job every minute.
+This is deployed on JAR and ran by a cron job every minute.